GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -a, --assemblyName=assemblyName  Assembly name of the connection If none, will default to the assembly in your config
                                    file

-  -c, --config=config              Any extra config settings to add to connection as JSON object format, such as
+  -c, --config=config              Any extra config settings to add to connection in JSON object format, such as
                                    '{"uri":"url":"https://sample.com"}}'

   -f, --force                      Equivalent to `--skipCheck --overwrite`